shikaan/titef-website/content/recipes/_index.md

 boring, thus we needed to make it as *easy* and as *fast* as possible.

-To make this true we built this collection of recipes meant to be a vademecum for developers: most probably after two or three times you get the logic behind it and you won't need this anymore.
+To make this true we built this collection of recipes meant to be a vademecum for developers: hopefully after a couple of times you won't need to read any longer.

 # Assumptions
 _Recipes assume_ the following basic knowledge: